tidepool-org/tidepool-org.github.io/Processes.md

   * Low urgency bugs will be stored in the Trello backlog “Untriaged Bugs” list.
 Untriaged bugs will be prioritized and selected for inclusion in sprints.
 * Whenever a developer is addressing a bug, she should take 30 minutes to think how to make a test for it and then implement that test.
 * If the test requires refactoring (major code change), the developer will escalate it back to the team during a sprint scrum indicating that the size/complexity of addressing the bug has increased and this should be re-slotted in a future sprint.
+* All tests will be stored in a test repository (repo creation in progress).